AleksTanev/morava/README.md

-# Welcome to the Morava Project, developed by Aleksandar Tanev and Nedyalko Mihalev.
+## Welcome to the Morava Project, developed by Aleksandar Tanev and Nedyalko Mihalev.

-## Morava is a gardening/landscaping company that wants to stand out with a custom built website/portfolio.
+### Morava is a gardening/landscaping company that wants to stand out with a custom built website/portfolio.

-# Techonologies used: React + TypeScript + Vite + SCSS
+## Techonologies used: React + TypeScript + Vite + SCSS

-## To run the project:
+### To run the project:
 - download/clone the morava source on your computer
 - install dependencies with npm install
 - npm run dev

+## You can also find the deployed version of master [here.](https://morava-blue.vercel.app/)